Leonel-Jeffrey/50Algorithm-coding-Interview-Questions-FAANG/README.md

-# 50Algorithm-coding-Interview-Questions-FAANG
+# Algorithm and data structures implementation
-It discusses about algorithm and data structures for companies like Microsoft, Facebook, Amazon, Apple, Netflix, Google
+It discusses about algorithm and data structures.